eawww/MeetHooks/Outline.md

 ## History/Rationale

 The `class` model for writing React components is a long and storied tradition.
-For six years, classes have been the de facto solution for implementing stateful logic within components but they can quickly become large and confusing when related code has to be spread across multiple lifecycle methods, each with bits and pieces of unrelated logic within them.
+For four years (2015-03-10, React v0.13), classes have been the de facto solution for implementing stateful logic within components but they can quickly become large and confusing when related code has to be spread across multiple lifecycle methods, each with bits and pieces of unrelated logic within them.
 By themselves, classes have created a marvelous way for us to cook up big ol' bowls of spaghetti code, which sounds delicious... but it's not when you're the one who has to eat it. 🍝

-There have been several solutions used to address the problems of classes:
+There have been several solutions used to address the problems of stateful logic:
-- *Mixins* offered a handy way to group related logic together and reuse it between components by basically allowing you to define related logic in a function which is then all attached to the class, but...
+- *Mixins*, which predate `class`es, offered a handy way to group related logic together and reuse it between components by basically allowing you to define related logic in a function which is then all defined in the scope of the component, but...
   - They had a tendency to introduce interdependent code without making it obvious how or whether it was interdependent.
 Everything would get all stuck together like how old spaghetti becomes a solid, unscoopable, starchy brick.
   - Related mixins sometimes couldn't even be used together if they both implemented a method with the same name.
   - They made refactoring and building upon large components the stuff of nightmares.
   - They simply did not scale well at all.
-That's why their use has been actively discouraged for at least the last 3 years.
+That's why their use has been actively discouraged for at least the last 4 years (2015-03-13).
-- *Render props* and *Higher Order Components* have also been handy tools but they quickly turn a component hierarchy into what is affectionately known as *wrapper hell* [❗️Stupid fire animation on the slides plz] called so because a component hierarchies should be an easily consumable view of how an app is organized, but patterns like these make them overwhelming, unpleasant, and nearly useless... a lot like a waiter bringing you the whole pot of spaghetti with the water still in it.
-Pasta analogies work. 🍜
+- With ES6 classes, came *Render props* and *Higher Order Components* with promises of composability.
+Higher Order Components worked and they solved a lot of the problems of mixins, via wrapping components and implementing logic via props.
+As this pattern became more popular, and developers began to rely on them more and more, component hierarchies began to turn into what has come to be affectionately known as *wrapper hell* [❗️Stupid fire animation on the slides plz] so called because a component hierarchy should be an easily consumable view of how an app is organized, but patterns like these make them overwhelming, unpleasant, and nearly useless... a lot like a waiter bringing you the whole pot of spaghetti where every noodle is wrapped in upwards of three additional noodles.
+There's nothing you can't explain with pasta analogies. 🍜

 The most recent and, in my opinion *best* attempt at creating cohesive, reusable statful logic in React is the new *Hooks API*.
 Hooks were initially proposed in an [RFC](https://github.com/reactjs/rfcs/pull/68) on October 25th, 2018 <!--Use absolute years like a decent human being, even in the talk--> and announced at React Conf 2018 the same day in [back-to-back talks](https://www.youtube.com/watch?v=dpw9EHDh2bM) by Sophie Alpert, Dan Abramov, and Ryan Florence.
 After months of enthusiastic feedback from developers, and hard work by contributors, exactly 3 months ago (prior to when this talk was given), Hooks became an official part of React on Feb 6, 2019 in React [16.8.0](https://github.com/facebook/react/releases/tag/v16.8.0).

 Hooks are still new so little bugs, best practices, and support from some third party libraries are still being worked out.
 Despite this, since their release, Hooks have become incredibly popular and have lived up to the hype.
 There's already countless blog posts, instructional videos,and talks on the subject but *this* is the only one at Cerner DevCon KC 2019.
 Seriously, though, there's truckloads of really smart people out there giving away knowledge for free and the official React documentation is great as well.
 I'll be sure to make my sources available to everyone at the end.

-Anyway, let's meet some hooks and find out what all the fuss is about...

 Let's lay down some groundwork to make sure everyone's on the same page, and then go over some of the most useful hooks in detail.